 In the United States, preemption is a legal doctrine that allows upper levels of government to restrict or even prevent a lower-level government from self-regulating.
-While it is most often thought of in the context of the federal government’s preemption of states, preemption is increasingly being used as a tool by states to limit cities, counties and other lower-level municipalities from legislating across a broad array of issues.
+While it is most often thought of in the context of the federal government preventing state regulation, preemption is increasingly used as a tool by states to limit cities, counties, and other lower-level municipalities from legislating across a broad array of issues.

-This map identifies and displays key features of state-level preemption laws in 50 states as of August 1, 2019.
-Specifically, the data displayed here examine state-level preemption in 12 domains: (1) ban-the-box, (2) firearms, (3) mandatory inclusionary zoning, (4) municipal broadband, (5) mandatory paid leave, (6) rent control, (7) full disclosure tax requirements, (8) general revenue limits, (9) general expenditure limits, (10) property tax rate limits, (11) tax assessment limits, and (12) tax levy limits.
+This map identifies key features of state-level preemption laws in 50 states, from August 1, 2019 to July 1, 2020.
+The dataset captures both express preemption contained in constitutional provisions and statutes, and implied preemption identified in case law and attorneys general opinions.Specifically, the data displayed here examine state-level preemption in 12 domains: (1) Ban the Box, (2) firearms, (3) mandatory inclusionary zoning, (4) municipal broadband, (5) mandatory paid leave, (6) rent control, (7) full disclosure tax requirements, (8) general revenue limits, (9) general expenditure limits, (10) property tax rate limits, (11) tax assessment limits, and (12) tax levy limits.

 This project was created in collaboration with the National League of Cities and made possible by support from the Robert Wood Johnson Foundation.Read more...